During your stay

 Secure checkout

-When you’re ready to leave, your support person should bring the car up to the front of the hospital where you may have entered in labor.
+When you’re ready to leave, your support person should bring the car up to the front of the hospital.
 A staff member will wheel you and your baby downstairs after you’ve gone through our secure checkout.

 Car seat

 Oregon and Washington law requires that you take your baby home in a car seat.
-Our staff is not licensed to assist or direct you with car seat usage or installation, so we encourage you to take an Infant Safety and CPR program before your baby is born.
-It also helps to have your car seat installed a few weeks before your baby is due.
+Our staff is not licensed to assist or direct you with car seat usage or installation.
+We encourage you to take an Infant Safety and CPR program before baby is born.
+It also helps to have your car seat installed a few weeks before baby is due.

 Car seat installation resources